Lucerne: Culture

 Since plans for the new culture and convention centre arose in the late 1980s, Lucerne has found a balance between the so-called established culture and alternative culture.
 A consensus was reached that culminated in a culture compromise (Kulturkompromiss).
 The established culture comprises the Lucerne Culture and Congress Centre (KKL), the city theater (Luzerner Theater) and, in a broader sense, smaller establishments such as the Kleintheater, founded by comedian Emil Steinberger, a Lucerne native, or Stadtkeller, a music restaurant in the city's old town.
 KKL houses a concert hall as well as the Museum of Art Lucerne (Kunstmuseum Luzern).

 Alternative culture took place mostly on the premises of a former tube factory, which became known as Boa.
 Other localities for alternative culture have since emerged in the same inner city area as Boa.
 Initially, Boa staged various plays, but concerts became more and more common; this new use of the building clashed with the development of apartment buildings on nearby lots of land.
 Due to possible noise pollution, Boa was closed and a replacement in a less heavily inhabited area is currently under construction.
 Critics claimed though that the new establishment would not meet the requirements for an alternative culture.

 Südpol is a center for performing arts in Lucerne presenting music-, dance- and theatre-events.
 The house at the foot of Pilatus opened in November 2008.

 Lucerne is home to the Luzerner Sinfonieorchester, a category A symphonic orchestra, and to the 21st Century Symphony Orchestra, and they both hold most of their performances in the Lucerne Culture and Congress Centre.

-Lucerne is also home to Keramikkonzerte, a series of classical chamber music concerts held throughout each year, as well as Zaubersee, a festival dedicated to Russian classical music.
+Another art museum in Lucerne is the Rosengart Collection Museum.